 Aquaman Leak Detection Blog

 Keeping your pool water at an optimal level includes filling the pool when water loss from evaporation occurs.
-If you find yourself filling a pool more frequently, it’s possible a leak has developed.
-Water loss in your pool may be the result of pool pump leaks.
+If you find yourself filling a pool more frequently, a leak may have developed.
+Pool pump leaks may cause water loss in your pool.

 There are three main areas where your pump can leak: